 There are different types of cleanings depending on whether the patient has a healthy mouth, gingivitis, or periodontal disease.

-Dr. Turner, Dr. Mokris, Dr. Rosas or Dr. Marrero will determine the dental cleaning you need as part of your initial visit and comprehensive dental exam.
+Dr. Turner, Dr. Mokris, Dr. Rosas, Dr. Marrero or Dr. Allen will determine the dental cleaning you need as part of your initial visit and comprehensive dental exam.
 For more information, or to schedule an appointment, please call our Kissimmee office at Kissimmee Family Dentistry Office Phone Number 407 870-7404 or use our Appointment form.